Robtura/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-game

-Classic game of tic tac toe for two players.
+The classic game of tic tac toe for two players.

 # How to run an app